celest-dev/website/docs/functions/middleware.md

 }
 ```

 Since middleware can apply logic before and after a function runs, the composition of the middleware can be thought of as a sandwich.
 That means, in the previous example, `middleware.first` runs both first _and_ last if it defines both pre- and post-handler logic.
+The following is a breakdown of the execution sequence for all the middleware and the `sayHello` function.

 1. `@middleware.first` pre-handler logic runs
 2. `@middleware.second` pre-handler logic runs